Cover for Marjorie R Schultz's Obituary

 Her father liked to go to Reno, NV.
 Every winter for several weeks and she would go along.
 Sometimes mother would come along and they would travel to California to visit older sister Barbara.

 After graduating from high school she took over duties as bookkeeper for the William Winkler Concrete Company.
-This company was started in 1919, by her father when she was age 21.
+This company was started in 1919, by her father when he was age 21.
 The company is still in business today.

 She married her long-time sweetheart in 1967, Ted C. Schultz and lived in Billings, Montana for eight years before returning to Spokane.
 At that time, she was able to stay at home and raise her only son Steven Paul.
 After returning to Spokane, she went to work for Leo’s Photography Studio in the school department and volunteered time for her son’s school activities and events.

-Visits: 6
+Visits: 217

 This site is protected by reCAPTCHA and the